ayoub-berdeddouch/gcp-practiceproject/lab_GCPFundamentalsGettingStartedwithComputeEngine.md

 In this lab, you will create virtual machines (VMs) and connect to them.
 You will also create connections between the instances.

 # Objectives
-I>n this lab, you will learn how to perform the following tasks:
+In this lab, you will learn how to perform the following tasks:

 > Create a Compute Engine virtual machine using the Google Cloud Platform (GCP) Console.
 > Create a Compute Engine virtual machine using the gcloud command-line interface.